Lighthouse Friends Home Page

 When I was transferred to Elm Tree I brought him ashore with me, but he wouldn’t live here.
 He was homesick, so I had to take him out and give him to the new keeper on the West Bank.
 He lived on the offshore lights for eleven years.
 Then the keeper brought him ashore, and he died in three days.

-In the same interview, Burge showed a philosophical bent as he talked at length about the life of a lighthouse keeper:
+In the same interview, Burdge showed a philosophical bent as he talked at length about the life of a lighthouse keeper:

 Photograph courtesy U.S. Coast Guard

-In 1939, the old wooden Elm Tree Lighthouse was torn down, and the beacon was moved to a sixty-five-foot tall concrete tower.
-A sixth-order lens was installed, and the power was changed from incandescent oil to electric.
+In 1939, the old wooden Elm Tree Lighthouse was torn down, and the beacon was moved to a sixty-five-foot-tall concrete tower.
 The new tower functioned as an aviation warning beacon as well as a maritime one.
-The City of New York maintained this tower, which showed alternating white and green lights for aircraft.
-Maritime traffic could only see the lights on range.
+The City of New York Armory Board maintained this tower, which showed alternating white and green lights for aircraft, while maritime traffic could only see a fixed white light on the range.
 In 1964, both the Elm Tree and New Dorp range lights were discontinued and replaced with channel markers.

-Miller Field was deactivated in 1969, and the land was turned over to the National Park Service in 1972.
+Miller Field was abandoned in 1969, and the land was turned over to the National Park Service in 1972.
 The field, which is now home to several ball fields, is part of the Staten Island Unit of Gateway National Recreation Area.
-The concrete Elm Tree Lighthouse and a vacant double seaplane hanger remaining standing as reminders of the events that formerly played out on the present sports fields.
+The concrete Elm Tree Lighthouse and a vacant double seaplane hangar remain standing as reminders of the events that formerly played out on the present sports fields.

 References